• Welcome Seniors! Looking to start off your senior year with scholarship information? Look below!

 • There are several types of financial aid students and parents can pursue in order to pay for college.
 These include: scholarships, grants, loans, work-study, entitlement programs, and employment.
 All types of financial aid come from various sources that include the federal government, local clubs, civic organizations, as well as colleges and universities.

 Private sources make up a small slice of the total financial aid pie.
 Nonetheless, there are a number of scholarship opportunities—the trick is finding which ones are applicable to your individual situation.
-Scholarship Information is posted on our Scholarship Canvas Classroom - All seniors have been invited, so they should be able to access the link once they accept the invite in their WCPSS email.
-If you have questions, please contact Ms. Batiste (jcbatiste@wcpss.net
+Scholarship Information is posted on our Scholarship Newsletter - linked above.

 This is not an exhaustive list; websites are listed in this section to assist with other scholarship searches.
 Be forewarned—the application process for scholarships is often as detailed as applying for college - but you cannot win without completing the applications.
 The most important thing to remember is to never pay for a scholarship or for scholarship information.
 Individual colleges and universities also offer merit-based scholarship programs which will be offered to qualified students once accepted.
 Check with colleges for specific information.